microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     Even with a logical server, the SQL Server instance is managed by Microsoft and you cannot change instance level settings but that is a benefit of having a managed database service.

-8. Use XEvent Profiler (XEProfiler) for Azure SQL Database
+### Use Extended Events through SSMS

-XEProfiler provides you simliar capabilities as you may have seen in the past with SQL Profiler.
+XEvent Profiler (XEProfiler) provides you simliar capabilities as you may have seen in the past with SQL Profiler.
 XEProfiler allows you to quickly see a live stream of extended events for common events like SQL queries.
 XEProfiler has been supported for SQL Server and Azure SQL Managed Instance and is now supported for Azure SQL Database.

 You can access XEProfiler in SSMS off the Object Explorer when connected to the logical server of an Azure SQL Database.